dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_two.rst

     The first layer of keys in this dict are the *names* of solids in the pipeline.
 The second layer of keys are the *names* of the inputs to each solid.
-Each input in the DAG must be provided a ``DependencyDefinition``.
+Each input in the DAG must be provided a :py:class:`DependencyDefinition <dagster.DependencyDefinition>`.
 (Don't worry -- if you forget to specify an input, a helpful error message will tell you what you missed.)

     In this case the dictionary encodes the fact that the input ``arg_one`` of solid ``solid_two`` should flow from the output of ``solid_one``.